amitkc2309/ai-persona-hub/README.md

 - **Containerized**: Docker-compose file has been provided to quickly start the application.

 ## Setup and Running on Local
 - Download [Ollama](https://ollama.com/) for your OS.
-On the same page, go to Models and download and install **llama3.1** model.
+On the same page, go to Models and download and install **llama3.1** model `ollama run llama3.1`.
 We need this so user can chat with AI/bots and to generrate AI profiles.
 Remember to download model which has *Tools* support.
 Start Ollama on local.
 - To generate AI profile images we need a image generation model.
 We have used [stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) for the same.
 Follow the instruction given on the github page to start stable-diffusion on local.
 It is recommended to run it on system having NVIDIA GPU.
 **Note**: You may choose to skip setup of stable-diffusion and the application will still start and run normally but profile images will not be generated.
 - We call stable-diffusion's API to generate images from our spring code, so make sure that you start stable diffusion with `--api` command line argument.
 For windows OS, you can set `COMMANDLINE_ARGS=--api` in `webui-user.bat` file to achieve this.